launchdarkly/LaunchDarkly-Docs/src/content/topics/home/managing-flags/flag-archive-delete.md

 3. Confirm that the flag state is such that restoring the flag will have no unexpected consequences.

 <Callout intent="info">
-  <Callout.Title>Restoring a flag means it will be evaluated again</Callout.Title>
+  <CalloutTitle>Restoring a flag means it will be evaluated again</CalloutTitle>
-   <Callout.Description>When you restore an archived flag, it returns to evaluation just like any other flag.
-This is why it is important to confirm that the flag will have no unexpected impact after you restore it.</Callout.Description>
+   <CalloutDescription>When you restore an archived flag, it returns to evaluation just like any other flag.
+This is why it is important to confirm that the flag will have no unexpected impact after you restore it.</CalloutDescription>
 </Callout>

 4. Type the flag's name in the "Restore flag" text box.